-Performance of STC-OTFS system: Figure 3 shows the BER performance of i) SISO-OTFS, ii) $2 \times 1$ STC-OTFS, and iii) $2 \times 2$ STC-OTFS systems.
-All the systems use M = N =2, P = 2, BPSK modulation, and ML detection.
+Performance of STC-OTFS system: Figure 3 shows the BER performance of i) SISO-OTFS, ii) 2×1 STC-OTFS, and iii) 2×2 STC-OTFS systems.
+All the systems use M=N=2, P=2, BPSK modulation, and ML detection.
 A carrier frequency of 4 GHz and a subcarrier spacing of 3.75 kHz are considered.
-The parameters considered for the simulations are given in Table I. The channel model considered for simulations is described in Sec.II-C and the delay and Doppler values used are as per Table I. From Fig. 3, it is observed that the simulated BER for $2 \times 1$ and $2 \times 2$ STC-OTFS systems show diversity orders of two and four, respectively, verifying the analytical diversity order derived in Sec.
+The parameters considered for the simulations are given in Table I. The channel model considered for simulations is described in Sec.II-C and the delay and Doppler values used are as per Table I. From Fig. 3, it is observed that the simulated BER for 2×1 and 2×2 STC-OTFS systems show diversity orders of two and four, respectively, verifying the analytical diversity order derived in Sec.
 III.

-Figure 4 shows the BER performance of i) SISO-OTFS, ii) $2 \times 1$ STC-OTFS, and iii) $2 \times 2$ STC-OTFS systems for an M = 4, N = 2 and P = 2.
+Figure 4 shows the BER performance of i) SISO-OTFS, ii) 2×1 STC-OTFS, and iii) 2×2 STC-OTFS systems for an M=4, N=2 and P=2.
 All the systems use BPSK modulation and ML detection.
-Other parameters considered for the simulations are given in Table I. From Fig. 4, it can observed that the simulated BER performance for all the systems with M = 4 and N = 2 outperforms the systems with M = N = 2 in Fig. 3.
-This illustrates that the STC-OTFS systems with increased frame size can potentially achieve better diversity orders before attaining its asymptotic diversity of $2n_r$ .
+Other parameters considered for the simulations are given in Table I. From Fig. 4, it can observed that the simulated BER performance for all the systems with M=4 and N=2 outperforms the systems with M=N=2 in Fig. 3.
+This illustrates that the STC-OTFS systems with increased frame size can potentially offer better diversity orders in the finite SNR regime before attaining its asymptotic diversity of $2n_r$.